saas786/hm-bootstrap/README.md

 Happy Medium Bootstrap
 ======================

 We're using this at Happy Medium to get started with client websites.
-To use it, just clone it into a new local git repo.
+To use it, just fork it!

 Changelog
 ---------